 Many users in a company utilizing SharePoint environment get their feet dipped into the pool of SharePoint for nothing else than managing some lists and the calendars.
-Because calendaring always comes handy on the company, department, and the individual level.
+Because calendaring is always handy on the company, department, and individual level.

 How to Create a Custom Calendar in SharePoint

 Calendars have been fairly straightforward with SharePoint.
 They are almost alike in each SharePoint version, although the UX and functionality may differ a little.
 To add a calendar to your SharePoint site page, you are supposed to have site owner-level access.

 - Open your SharePoint site or the sub-site on which you are looking to create the calendar and click on Site Contents in the quick-launch menu.
 Usually, this option is placed on the left-hand side.

 - Click on Calendar and specify its name.
 This will later take you back to the Apps screen.

 - The new app would be labeled as New.
 Click on the calendar icon and open Settings to edit your calendar.

 Connecting your SharePoint calendars to Outlook is very simple.
 Open the Calendar Tab and click Connect to Outlook.
 Click OK or NEXT for a couple of pop-up messages that will be shown on your screen, and your SharePoint calendar will be eventually listed as another available calendar in Outlook.